or “How a bun in the oven changes everything”

 That William Elsegood (senior) had arrived in the colony as a soldier guard and had once been posted in Van Diemen’s Land when James Dyson was also a prisoner would have been a deeply embarrassing subject never to be mentioned (if the connection was realised at all).
 The short of it was that Joseph Dyson and his new instant family needed a home of their own.
 They found it just down the road on Murray street, on the north-west corner of the intersection with William street.
 On the south-west side of this intersection was the city property owned by the Wesleyan Methodist congregation in Western Australia.
 On either side of the two chapels built in 1833 and 1842 respectively, was the new Wesleyan Church that had only recently been opened, and had been constructed by materials in part supplied by Joseph’s father.
 Opposite the Dyson’s new residence was the Methodist Sunday School building.
 Joseph Dyson’s connection with the Methodists was certainly a part of his life that he greatly valued—It’s hard to see how one could be a volunteer Sunday School teacher for one’s church without being so committed.

-One of the harder facts to establish when researching Australian colonial history is whether when a trade or profession is assigned to an individual in the records is whether they actually practised that trade or they employed someone else to do it for them.
-This is particularly the case with those who involved themselves in public life—How on earth could they afford time to attend all those meetings as well as do a day’s work for themselves?
-To participate fully in the public life of the colony there was a financial barrier to entry.
+One of the harder facts to establish when researching Australian colonial history is whether a trade or profession assigned to an individual by the records refers to them actually practising that trade or them employing someone else to do it for them.
+This is particularly the case with those who involved themselves in public life—How on earth could they afforded the time to attend all those meetings as well as do a day’s work for themselves?
+To participate fully in the public life of the colony there was also a financial barrier to entry.
 A citizen required assets or property worth at least £150 to be eligible to serve on a jury.
 Both James Dyson and William Elsegood passed this watermark about the year 1860.
 Son Joseph’s material assets are not so clearly defined: He did not own his new residence on the corner of Murray and William Streets: It was leased from a frustratingly obscure individual named H. Williams about who I know very little.
 Dyson opened his new concern on the first day of the New Year, 1873.

-The question is whether Joseph did the baking himself or relied on staff.
+The question remains whether Joseph did the baking himself or relied on staff.
 His father had employed a handful of ticket-of-leave men specifically as bakers since the mid-1860’s, the last so described was a William Maynard whom James employed in December 1874, but there were many more ticket-of-leavers employed by both James and Joseph for whom their employment occupations have not been recorded.
 It might also be that the “general” part of the general servants that Joseph mostly employed might have included work in the bakehouse.
-The names and occupations of the non-convict workforce of Joseph’s (and James’s) concerns have not so far been identified, but there is one recorded story that might relate to Joseph’s bakery (or another one on Murray street):—
+The names and occupations of the non-convict workforce in any of Joseph’s (and James’s) concerns have never been identified, but there is one recorded story that might relate to Joseph’s bakery (or another one on Murray street):—

 Perth’s Early Bakers.